-It's natural as a parent to want to protect or defend your children, particularly when you think that they've come in for some unfair or poor treatment.
-But acting when you are full of emotion is not always smart as emotions make us prone to over-reaction and jumping to all sorts of possibly incorrect conclusions.
+It's natural as a parent to protect, or defend your children, particularly when you think that they've come in for some unfair or poor treatment.
+But acting when you are full of emotion is not always smart.
 Rather than getting on the phone straight away to organise a meeting at school, take your time to think through how you might assist your child.
-Time generally provides greater perspective, which will likely lead to a better response from you.

-3. Get the all facts
+2. Get all the facts

-Getting the facts about the situation can be really tricky.
+Once you've calmed down, then get the facts about the situation.
 Kids are faulty observers and often only see one side of a story when there's a problem with a teacher or a fellow student.
 They sometimes can't see that perhaps they may have contributed inadvertently to a dispute at school, or perhaps said something that may have upset a teacher.
-It's your job to help your child or young person process what happened in an incident, so that all the facts emerge and you can fully understand their place in any problem.
-Keep asking questions to enable the complete story to unfold.
+It's the job of parents to help kids process what happens in an incident, so that all the facts emerge and understand their place in any problem.
+Ask good guestions to help the full story emerge.

-4. Assess whether to go to school or not
+3. Assess whether to go to school or not

-Often problems can be dealt with at home, simply by talking through an issue and giving kids some common sense tips to help them cope.
-However, if your child has a recurring problem that he can't solve himself, or you think adult intervention may be needed to sort out a relationship issue with a teacher or peer, then consider meeting with your child's teacher or year-level coordinator.
+Kids, like adults, like to vent and will benefit from having told their side of a story to a trusted source.
+Often problems can be dealt with at home, simply by talking through an issue, and giving kids some common sense tips to help them cope.

+If your child has a recurring problem that he can't solve himself, or you think adult intervention maybe needed to sort out a relationship issue with a teacher or peer, then consider meeting with your child's teacher or year level coordinator.